Prominent Lab Alumni

 Assistant Professor, University of Rhode Island

 As an experimental psychology graduate student in the REACH Lab at OSU, Dr. Tsotsoros' research interests included cognitive development and working memory among older adults.
 With a master’s degree in gerontology, her research primarily focuses on older adults and the aging brain.
-Currently, her projects examine time perspective, social isolation, psychosocial well-being, and brain derived neurotrophic factor (BDNF) that affect health.
-Dr. Tsotsoros moved on to a tenure track faculty position at University of Rhode Island.
+Past and current projects examine time perspective, social isolation, psychosocial well-being, and brain derived neurotrophic factor (BDNF) that affect health.
+Dr. Tsotsoros completed her PhD at OSU in 2022 and moved on to a tenure-track faculty position at University of Rhode Island.
 Visit Dr. Tsotsoros' website for the most up-to-date information on her career.

 Former Undergraduate Research Assistants